fenomas/glsl-projectron/README.md

 * **score**

   (read only) Returns the score (fitness) of the current data.
-Scales roughly from -100 to 100.
+Ranges from minus a few hundred up to 100 for a perfect match.

 * **numPolys**